Osinachi-cloud/online-bookstore/README.md

 - **Unit Testing**: Comprehensive unit tests to ensure functionality.
 - **High-Level Design**: Scalable and fault-tolerant design.

+### Payment/ Checkout flow
+- **Initiate payment success**: this intends to call the initiate payment endpoint and if successful gets a reference from the payment gateway.
+- **Initiate payment failure**: To initiate a failure response pass in a card pan less or more than 16 characters.
+- **Verify payment**: the reference gotten from the initiate payment is passed in the verify payment to complete the payment process.

 ## Technologies Used
 - **Java**: 17
 - **Spring Boot**: 3.4.2